-This qualification provides a route to employment in professional horticulture by assessing knowledge of the principles underpinning horticultural practices.
+This qualification provides a route to employment in professional horticulture by assessing your knowledge of the principles underpinning horticultural practices.
 It also supports career development for those already working in the profession.
 In addition, it provides a foundation for further learning or training in the field of horticulture.

 You will need a keen interest in horticulture plus Maths and English at Level 1.